sysstat/sysstat/FAQ.md

 2.22.
 What is the exact meaning of the `count` parameter for sar and sadc?
 2.23.
 Why doesn't sar deal with sub-second sampling/monitoring?
 2.24.
 Is it possible to make sadc save only some specific activities in my binary daily data files?
+2.25.
+The sar and/or sadf command complain(s) with the following message: `End of system activity file unexpected`

 **3. Questions related to iostat**